hadirkhan10/chisel3-wiki/Datatypes-in-Chisel.md

 By default, the Chisel compiler will size each constant to the minimum number of bits required to hold the constant, including a sign bit for signed types.
-Bit widths can also be specified explicitly on literals, as shown below:
+Bit widths can also be specified explicitly on literals, as shown below.
+Note that (`.W` is used to cast a Scala Int to a Chisel width)
 ```scala
 "ha".asUInt(8.W)     // hexadecimal 8-bit lit of type UInt
 "o12".asUInt(6.W)    // octal 6-bit lit of type UInt